George Anthony Frendo

-George Anthony Frendo (born 4 April 1946) is a Maltese prelate and the archbishop emeritus of Tiranë-Durrës in Albania.
+George Anthony Frendo OP (born 4 April 1946) is a Maltese-born Albanian prelate and the archbishop emeritus of Tiranë-Durrës in Albania.

 Biography

-George Frendo was born in Qormi, Malta on April 4, 1946.
+George Frendo was born in Qormi, Malta on 4 April 1946.
 At the age of 15 he was professed as a member of the order of preachers.
 In 1963, Frendo started his studies for the priesthood together with Paul Cremona, later the Archbishop of Malta.
-Both Frendo and Cremona were ordained priests by Emanuele Gerada on April 2, 1969.
+Both Frendo and Cremona were ordained priests by Emanuele Gerada on 2 April 1969.
 Frendo served eight years as the parish priest of Gwardamanġa.

-In 2006, Pope Benedict XVI appointed Frendo Auxiliary Bishop of Tiranë-Durrës in Albania with the titular see of Buthrotum.
-He was consecrated on September 23, 2006, by Rrok Kola Mirdita the Archbishop of Tiranë-Durrës and co-consecrated by the Apostolic Nuncio John Bulaitis and Archbishop Joseph Mercieca of Malta.
+On 7 July 2006, Pope Benedict XVI appointed Frendo Auxiliary Bishop of Tiranë-Durrës in Albania with the titular see of Buthrotum.
+He was consecrated on 23 September 2006, by Rrok Kola Mirdita the Archbishop of Tiranë-Durrës and co-consecrated by the Apostolic Nuncio John Bulaitis and Archbishop Joseph Mercieca of Malta.

-In November 2016, Pope Francis appointed Bishop Frendo as the Archbishop of Tiranë-Durrës in Albania.
+On 17 November 2016, Pope Francis appointed Bishop Frendo as the Archbishop of Tiranë-Durrës in Albania.
 He was installed on 3 December 2016.

 On 20 April 2018, Frendo obtained Albanian citizenship.